C3 Meeting 2021

-On behalf of Dr Rajesh Dave, Consultant Interventional Cardiologist and Director, Holy Spirit Cardiovascular Institute, Philadelphia, I am writing to inform you about the 14th annual C3 Conference (Complex Cardiovascular Catheter Therapeutics: Advanced Endovascular and Coronary Intervention Global Summit) which will be held on 17th to 20th June 2018, at the luxurious Rosen Shingle Creek, Orlando, Florida.
+On behalf of Dr Rajesh Dave, Consultant Interventional Cardiologist, Holy Spirit Cardiovascular Institute, USA, I am writing to inform you about the 16th annual C3 Conference (Complex Cardiovascular Catheter Therapeutics: Advanced Endovascular and Coronary Intervention Global Summit) which will be held on 28th June through to 1st July 2021, at the Hilton Bonnet Creek, Orlando, Florida.

-This year, we have 13 fully-sponsored slots for UK practitioners to attend the conference: 10 for interventional fellows and 3 for UK Allied Health Professionals.
-Priority will be given to those who pledge to contribute significantly to the conference in the form of an abstract/interesting case presentation.
-Approved applicants will receive free registration, free accommodation and a $1000 stipend towards travel expenses, which is provided by the C3 Organisation.
-All oral presentations will be posted on the C3 website after the conference.
-Selected abstracts may be published in the Journal of Invasive Cardiology or Vascular Disease Management.
+All applicants are expected to contribute to the conference in the form of an abstract/interesting case presentation.
+All oral presentations will be posted on the C3 website following the conference.
+Selected abstracts may also be published in Heart International, now the official journal of C3.
 The best case presentation will win a prize (awarded to UK trainees on several occasions in the past).

 HOW TO APPLY

-Interventional fellows and Allied Health Professionals interested in attending C3 2018 should submit their detailed CV (this should include a personal statement and procedural numbers, if applicable) and a summary of their abstract/case presentation by 23:59hrs on Wednesday 14th March 2018, to firstname.lastname@example.org.
-This conference enjoys the support of BCIS and I am again privileged this year to have Dr Mark Gunning, BCIS TEG Lead and Professor Simon Redwood, Past President of BCIS, join me in the selection process.
-BCIS membership is recommended for any medical practitioner with an interest in interventional cardiology but it is not mandatory in order to be eligible to apply for a sponsored place at C3.
-For further details on how to join BCIS click here.
+Interventional fellows/newly appointed consultants/AHPs interested in attending C3 2021 should submit their detailed CV (this should include a personal statement and procedural numbers, if applicable) and a summary of their abstract/case presentation by 23:59hrs on Monday 8th March 2021, to email@example.com.
+Please feel free to pass this message on to colleagues whom you think might be suitable and interested in applying.
+This conference enjoys the support of BCIS and I am privileged this year to have Professor Rajesh Kharbanda, BCIS TEG Lead, help me in the selection process.

-If any problems are encountered in sending through potentially larger files (esp. abstract/case presentation), please contact Azeem Ahmad, BCIS Secretariat (email@example.com) or Dr Magdi El-Omar (firstname.lastname@example.org) ASAP.
-We advise you to upload any large files (ie. over 5MB) to Dropbox (no patient identifiable information) and share the link with email@example.com.
+If any problems are encountered in sending through potentially larger files (esp. abstract/case presentation), please contact MIllbrook Medicaol Conferences, BCIS Secretariat (firstname.lastname@example.org) or Dr Magdi El-Omar (email@example.com) ASAP.
+We advise you to upload any large files (ie. over 5MB) to Dropbox (no patient identifiable information) and share the link with firstname.lastname@example.org.

 Dr Magdi El-Omar